basecamp/full_request_logger/README.md

 Easy access to full request logs via a web UI.
 The recorder attaches to the existing Rails.logger instance, and captures a copy of each log line into a per-thread buffer.
-When the request is over, the middleware makes the recorder flush all the log lines that were recorded for that request as a compressed batch to an expiring Redis key.
+When the request is over, the middleware makes the recorder flush all the log lines that were recorded for that request as a compressed batch to an auto-expiring Redis key.

 Thus you no longer have to grep through log files or wrestle with logging pipelines to instantly see all the log lines relevant to a request you just made.
 This is ideal for when you're testing a feature in the wild with